top of page

 Organised Crime

-Evidence linking sexual exploitation, drug markets and violence appears in some of the earliest local analyses of the issue.
-In South Yorkshire, strategic drugs analyst Angie Heal produced two reports in the early 2000s examining connections between sexual exploitation, drug dealing and wider criminal activity.
-These reports, referenced in the Jay Report, identified intersections between exploitation, local drug markets and serious violence.
-Their existence suggests that, at least in some areas, the sexual exploitation of children did not occur in isolation from other forms of criminal enterprise.
+In South Yorkshire, strategic drugs analyst Angie Heal produced two reports in the early 2000s examining the links between sexual exploitation, drug dealing and broader criminal activity.
+Both are referenced in the Jay Report and identify intersections between exploitation, local drug markets and serious violence — evidence that, at least in some areas, exploitation was not happening in isolation from other criminal enterprises (Jay, 2014).

-Some academic research has explored this overlap.
-Dr Jenny Pearce and colleagues at the University of Bedfordshire have examined the relationship between child sexual exploitation and trafficking, arguing that commercial elements and organised dynamics are sometimes under-recognised within CSE discourse.
-Professor John Pitts has likewise drawn attention to links between certain exploitation networks and local drug markets.
-The presence of differing academic interpretations, however, also illustrates the absence of a settled framework across research and policy domains.
+Academic research backs up the overlap.
+Dr Jenny Pearce (2014) and colleagues at the University of Bedfordshire have examined the relationship between CSE and trafficking, arguing that commercial and organised dynamics are sometimes under-recognised within CSE discourse more broadly.
+Professor John Pitts (2008) has drawn similar attention to the links between certain exploitation networks and local drug markets, pushing back against readings that treat these cases as driven solely by culture.
+That said, the fact that researchers disagree on emphasis also tells you something: there is no single, settled framework that policy and research share.

-Government analysis has taken a more cautious approach.
-The 2020 Home Office report emphasised that many offender groups involved in child sexual exploitation did not resemble stereotypical ‘street gangs’ characterised by territorial identity, durable hierarchy or overt inter-gang conflict.
-Instead, it described loosely connected groups of offenders linked through social and familial networks.
-This distinction was intended to avoid conflating disparate forms of criminality.
-However, it also left unresolved the question of whether such networks might still meet broader criminological understandings of organised crime, even if they do not fit traditional gang typologies.
+Government analysis has been more cautious.
+The 2020 Home Office report emphasised that many offender groups did not resemble the stereotypical ‘street gang’ — no territorial identity, no durable hierarchy, no overt inter-gang conflict — and described instead loosely connected groups linked through social and familial networks.
+That distinction avoids one error (treating these as street gangs) but leaves a different question open: whether such networks meet broader criminological definitions of organised crime even without fitting a traditional gang typology.
+Loose and informal is not the same as unorganised.

-Individual cases illustrate this complexity.
-For example, in Rotherham, Arshid Hussain — one of the central perpetrators in the abuse scandal — had prior convictions for serious violence and was known to be involved in heroin trafficking.
-His criminal history, including offences involving intimidation and serious assault, complicates the characterisation of such offenders as individuals engaged solely in sexual offending.
+Individual cases illustrate just how blurred this line can get.
+In Rotherham, Arshid Hussain, one of the central perpetrators in the city's abuse scandal, had prior convictions for serious violence and was known to be involved in heroin trafficking (Bell, 2016).
+A criminal record of that type, encompassing intimidation and serious assault alongside sexual offending, makes it hard to treat such offenders as people engaged in a single, isolated category of crime.
+At minimum, it shows that in some cases sexual exploitation ran alongside, and was entangled with, other serious organised criminality.

-Comparative criminology also provides useful perspective.
-In Cartels Do Not Exist (2022), Oswaldo Zavala argues that popular narratives of monolithic criminal organisations often obscure more fragmented and decentralised realities.
-Organised crime markets frequently consist of multiple competing groups with shifting alliances rather than a single unified ‘mafia.’
-Exploitation networks may operate as localised, profit-driven groups within broader illicit markets, without necessarily presenting as a single national organisation.
+Comparative criminology adds useful context here.
+In Cartels Do Not Exist (2022), Oswaldo Zavala argues that popular narratives of monolithic criminal organisations often obscure a more fragmented, decentralised reality: that illicit markets are typically made up of multiple competing groups with shifting alliances, rather than one unified structure.
+Applied to the domestic context, this suggests exploitation networks may well operate as localised, profit-driven groups operating within wider illicit markets, without ever resembling a single, hierarchical national organisation.
+The absence of a ‘grooming gang mafia’ doesn't mean the absence of organised crime; it may just mean organised crime looks more fragmented than the term ‘gang’ implies.

 Feature